AnnMarieW/dash-app-gallery/CONTRIBUTING.md

 ### Unique IDs

 It's a Dash requirement that every ID in a multi-page app is unique, otherwise the callbacks will not work.
-To ensure unique IDs, please use either method A or B.

-A. You can safely use [auto generated ids](https://dash.plotly.com/basic-callbacks#passing-components-into-callbacks-instead-of-ids).

-B. **However, if you choose to specify the ID of each component, make sure to add `[name-of-the-file]-x-` to every ID.
-This will ensure that each ID, across the files, is unique.**
+To ensure unique IDs,  add `[name-of-the-file]-x-` to every ID.
+This will ensure that each ID, across the files, is unique.

 For example, if you look at the [axes.py file in the examples folder](https://github.com/AnnMarieW/dash-app-gallery/blob/main/examples/axes.py), you will see that we added a `axes-x-` to all IDs (because the name of the file is axes.
 ```